Tutorial: Chatter

 APIs and protocol handshakes

 Chatter is a simple CRUD app.
-We’ll use the chatts table we will create in PostgreSQL to hold posted chatts.
-In this tutorial, we add two APIs to Chatter:
+We’ll create a chatts table in PostgreSQL and use it to hold posted chatts.
+We add two APIs to Chatter:

 Chatter does not provide “replace” (HTTP PUT) and “delete” (HTTP DELETE) functions.